weatherforce/ipyreact/docs/source/react_comm_trial.md

 ```bash
 pip install appbar
 ```
-As we would with a custom widget from ipywidget template.
+As we would with a custom widget from ipywidgets template.

 On [jupyter notebook documentation](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Distributing%20Jupyter%20Extensions%20as%20Python%20Packages.html) they are giving us an example on how you would do such a thing.
 According to this documentation, we need a appbar.json into appbar folder, containing this: